Formatting LinkedIn posts’ text is an art.

 - Mac: Press control + command + space bar keys on the keyboard at the same time.

-8 Best LinkedIn Post Text Writing Practices To Communicate Your Message
+8 Best LinkedIn Formatting Practices To Better Communicate Your Message

 1 .
 Start with a strong hook